caiorodrigo10/rb-registry/README.md

 ## License

-Quests Registry is licensed under the Apache 2.0 license.
+Roobin Registry is licensed under the Apache 2.0 license.
 See [LICENSE](./LICENSE) for more information.